 Because my current work-in-progress (CAM AND STICKS – working title, watch this space!) is dual-narrative, something interesting happened to me during the writing of this book.
 I found myself listening to “Cam” songs when I was working on his chapters, and “Sticks” songs while writing her chapters.
 Looking at the lists now, there’s a definite separation of tastes and character.
 There’s some crossover between the two – and inevitably there’s a piece of me in both lists – but I love how the final effect reflects their individuality, drives and fears.

 This week I’m posting Cam’s playlist.
-Next week, I’ll post Sticks’s.
+In the coming weeks or so, I’ll post Sticks’s.
 With both, I started with a song that sums up the character’s starting point at the beginning of the book.
 The rest of the songs build around that theme, and work through the storyline.
 Cam references a few songs along the way, and I’ve added those too.